Who are Undocumented Students?

 DACA is the name used for a process announced by the Secretary of Homeland Security on June 15, 2012.
 Under this process if an individual came to the U.S. as a child and meets several key guidelines he/she can request consideration of deferred action.
 "Deferred action" refers to a decision to delay or put off removal action of an individual.
 DACA may be granted for a period of two years and may be renewed under certain circumstances.
 DACA does not provide an individual with lawful status; however, recipients may obtain work authorization and a Social Security number.
 Visit the Department of Homeland Security website for more information about DACA.

 Undocumented Student Support and Resources

 All students are welcome to apply to Illinois Tech regardless of their citizenship or residency status.
-Admission to IIT is based on a variety of academic, extracurricular, social, and personal qualities.
+Admission to Illinois Tech is based on a variety of academic, extracurricular, social, and personal qualities.
 All students are held to a high standard of academic excellence, aptitude in mathematics and science, social service, and a desire to pursue a high quality educational experience.
 Submit your application as early as possible so our admission staff can help you through the process.
 All applications will be treated and evaluated equally by the Admissions Committee.

 Tuition and Fees

 Illinois Tech is a private university, tuition is the same for residents of the state of Illinois as well as out of state and U.S. non-citizen.
 Visit the Student Accounting website for tuition and fees, billing, payment plans, 1098T Form, etc.